-Current Covid-19 precautions: mandatory masks for staff and patients; hand hygiene practice; social distancing requirements.
+Current Covid-19 requirements and precautions: proof of vaccination or valid exemption; use of mandatory masks for staff and patients; hand hygiene practice; social distancing requirements.
 For more details please see brochure or contact training director.

 Spring Grove Hospital Center (SGHC) is a large psychiatric hospital owned and operated by the State of Maryland, and is under the governance of the Maryland Department of Health.
 It is accredited by the Joint Commission on Accreditation of Healthcare Organizations.
 The hospital provides a broad spectrum of inpatient psychiatric services to adults and adolescents.
 Psychology interns are State of Maryland employees and are currently designated as essential which is defined as "an employee whose duties are of such a nature as to require the employee to report for work or remain at the work site to continue agency operations during an emergency situation.
 The appointing authority or designee may excuse emergency essential employees from duty, or require their presence, as circumstances and conditions warrant, to maintain minimum staffing requirements for the affected facilities."